SS Andrea Doria: Fiction

-In Clive Cussler's Serpent (1999), the Andrea Doria was purposely sunk by the secret organization called the "Brotherhood" to hide the fact of pre-Columbian contact of Mayans and Europe made by Phoenicians.
-The liner was carrying a large stone tablet that was essential to find out the long lost Phoenician treasure.I Was Shipwrecked on the Andrea Doria!
+In Clive Cussler's Serpent (1999), Andrea Doria was purposely sunk by the secret organization called the "Brotherhood" to hide the fact of pre-Columbian contact of Mayans and Europe made by Phoenicians.
+The liner was carrying a large stone tablet that was essential to find out the long lost Phoenician treasure.

+In Tom Clancy's World War III thriller Red Storm Rising, a Soviet submarine uses the wreck of the Andrea Doria as a hiding place.I Was Shipwrecked on the Andrea Doria!
 The Titanic of the 1950s was written by survivor Pierette Domenica Simpson.

 Non-fiction

 Several books have been written about the Andrea Doria.
 Each presented information not contained in the others, thereby providing varying perspectives.